 We aim to ensure that all children have chance to follow an enriching curriculum and have the skills to read effectively for information in their everyday lives.
-At Ash Green Primary School, we recognise that English skills underpin all elements of the school curriculum, and are an essential life-skill.
-Considering the fundamental importance of Speaking, Listening, Reading and Writing in everyday life, we are driven by the need to develop each learner’s writing ability, thus enabling them to play a full part in society.
+At Ash Green Primary, we recognise that English skills underpin all elements of the school curriculum, and are an essential life-skill.
+Considering the fundamental importance of Speaking, Listening, Reading and Writing in everyday life, we are driven by the need to develop each learner’s reading ability, thus enabling them to play a full part in society.
 Because of this we follow a bespoke, English curriculum, tailored to the needs of our children and designed with them in mind.

 Subject Leader Introduction

 English Language and Literature is my background and is an irrepressible passion of mine.
 I am fascinated by the abundance of opportunity a literate individual has access to.
 I am an avid reader and I strive each and every day to positively impact on our children’s perceptions of reading.
 I am a strong believer that, “Reading is essential for those who seek to rise above the ordinary” (Jim Rohn).
 For me, reading is the backbone of society, those who read are the people capable of making our world a better place.

 In every aspect of the curriculum, English can be found.
 Our children need to be confident speakers, listeners, readers and writers and need opportunities to use and practice these skills in every subject.
 The English curriculum and the teaching of it has never been more flourished and I am dedicated to ensuring that our children leave this school having the knowledge and skills to be literate citizens in our fast paced, ever changing world.

 The main priority for me, as the English lead, is that our intent of delivering an English curriculum that is about a love of language that is well embedded.
 I want my subject to be a medium to transport our pupils to places and contexts outside their realm of knowledge and empower them to question and challenge the world around them.
 I want every child to leave Ash Green, feeling the same way about language and literature as I did as a child.
 I want the children to know which characters in a book taught them a lesson, which authors inspired them to chase their dreams alongside an appreciation for how literature shaped them as individuals.

 Curriculum Content and Progression